EMPLOYMENT & Business Litigation

 Hanna T

-“Andre always looks out for his clients and is knowledgeable in employment law.
-He is approachable and very understanding of employee and employer situations.
+“Andre always looks out for his clients and is knowledgeable in employment and litigation law.
+He is approachable and very understanding of employee and business owner situations.
 With this understanding, he will find you the best solution.”

 E Shap